sebkaster/CarND-PID-Control-Project/README.md

 ### Describe how the final parameters where chosen

-The parameters of both controller were chosen manually by trial and error:
+The parameters of both controllers were chosen manually by trial and error:

+* Steering controller: P: 0.15, I: 0.0001 D: 1.0
+* Throttle controller: P: 0.1 I: 0.0 D: 8.0